NEBRASKA COMMUNITY BLOOD BANK

 About Nebraska Community Blood Bank

 Nebraska Community Blood Bank, a Division of Innovative Blood Resources, has been saving lives in our communities since 1968 as an independent nonprofit.
 Driven by our mission, we are dedicated to connecting people who need life-saving blood with generous volunteers who give.
-We provide a stable supply of blood and blood components to healthcare facilities in six counties throughout eastern Nebraska.
+We provide a stable supply of blood and blood components to 19 healthcare facilities in 11 counties throughout eastern Nebraska and western Iowa.

 Programs & Services Offered

-- Each fall, we conduct a workshop for high school students who coordinate blood drives at their schools.
-Participating high schools are also eligible for secondary education scholarships.
+Each fall, we conduct a workshop for high school students who coordinate blood drives at their schools.
+Participating high schools are eligible for secondary education scholarships.

-- Informal speaker's bureau comprised of blood donors, patients and other community members who share their experience about the importance of blood donation.
+Informal speaker's bureau comprised of blood donors, patients and other community members who share their experiences about the importance of blood donation

 Did You Know?